Security providers | PRA Pathfinder

 The Security Providers tab displays.

-The way authentication providers are managed in Privileged Remote Access on Pathfinder has changed.
-Instead of configuring them directly in the Admin (/login) interface of Privileged Remote Access, authentication providers are now created and managed through the Pathfinder Platform.
+The way authentication providers are managed in Privileged Remote Access on Pathfinder differs from Cloud and On-premises.
+Instead of configuring them directly in the admin interface of Privileged Remote Access, authentication providers are created and managed through the Pathfinder Platform.

-Additionally, the Security Providers section (found under Users & Security > Security Providers) is no longer visible in the Admin interface of Privileged Remote Access.
-All tasks related to creating and maintaining Security Providers must now be performed within Pathfinder configuration.
+All tasks related to creating and maintaining security providers must now be performed within Pathfinder configuration.
 This decreases the amount of administrative overhead and standardizes authentication configuration when configuring users across all BeyondTrust products.

 Privileged Remote Access connects to the Pathfinder Platform using OpenID Connect (OIDC), which is automatically set up during the provisioning of your Pathfinder tenant.